RECORDINGS

 Cover Design & Photos by Florian Ross

-Florian Ross Quintet - Lines & Crosscurrents, 2015
+Florian Ross Quintet - Lines & Crosscurrents

-Release Date: 11 May 2015
+RELEASE DATE: 11 May 2015

 An interesting blend of acoustic European Jazz á la ECM with a thrown in dash of groovy Synthesizer sounds and the Pedal Steel!
 Usually used for Country, Folk and the likes it is a very uncommon instrument in a Jazz context - new, wonderful sounds for your ears!
 Florian has written 12 new tunes especially for this album and lineup.